nexgen999/duckstation/README.md

 The Qt frontend includes an automatic update checker.
 Builds downloaded after 2020/08/07 will automatically check for updates each time the emulator starts, this can be disabled in Settings.
 Alternatively, you can force an update check by clicking `Help->Check for Updates`.

-### Universal Windows Platform / Xbox One

-The DuckStation fullscreen UI is available for the Universal Windows Platform and Xbox One.

-To use on Xbox One:

-1. Ensure your console is in developer mode.
-You will need to purchase a developer license from Microsoft.
-2. Download the duckstation-uwp.appx file.
-3. Navigate to the device portal for your console (displayed in the home screen).
-4. Install the appx file by clicking Add in the main page.
-5. Set the app to Game mode instead of App mode: Scroll down to DuckStation in the listinng, press the `Change View` button, select `View Details`, and change `App` to `Game`.
-6. Upload a BIOS image to the local state directory for DuckStation, or place your BIOS image on a removable USB drive.
-If using a USB drive, you will need to set the BIOS path in DuckStation's settings to point to this directory.
-7. Add games to the local state games directory, or use a removable USB drive.
-Again, you will have to register this path in Game List Settings for it to scan.
-8. Launch the app, and enjoy.
-By default, the `Change View` button will open the quick menu.
-9. Don't forget to enable enhancements, an Xbox One S can do 8x resolution scale with 4K output, Series consoles can go higher.

-**NOTE:** I'd recommend using a USB drive for saving memory cards, as the local state directory will be removed when you uninstall the app.

 ### Linux

-DuckStation does support Linux, but no support will be provided by the developer due to the huge range and variance of distributions.
-AppImage builds are provided, but we are not obliged to provide any assistance or investigate any issues, i.e. use at your own risk.
-However, these binaries may be incompatible with older Linux distros (e.g. Ubuntu distros earlier than 20.04 LTS) due to older distros not providing newer versions of the C/C++ standard libraries required by the AppImage binaries.
-If you are using a packaged version of DuckStation from another source, please do not ask us for assistance and speak to your packager instead.

 #### Binaries

+Prebuilt binaries for 64-bit Linux distros are available for download in the AppImage format.
+However, these binaries may be incompatible with older Linux distros (e.g. Ubuntu distros earlier than 18.04.4 LTS) due to older distros not providing newer versions of the C/C++ standard libraries required by the AppImage binaries.

 **Linux users are encouraged to build from source when possible and optionally create their own AppImages for features such as desktop integration if desired.**